Horse Camp For Writers

 What should I bring?

 Bring a hat with a brim, sunglasses, and lots of sunblock.
 We also recommend good moisturizers, a water bottle if you have a favorite, and a notebook and pen.
-We do not recommend bringing your laptop down to the barn — dust and hay are not friendly to delicate techno-innards.
+We do not recommend bringing your laptop or netbook down to the barn — dust and hay are not friendly to delicate techno-innards — but we have free wi-fi in the house.

 What should I wear?